RyanGreenup/qml-viewer/README.md

 ## License

 This project is open source and available under the GPL licence.
+See the [LICENSE](LICENSE) file for more information.